 PSYC 522 Quant Methods in Psychol II (3)

-*While it does not provide credit, students are advised to enroll in the 6-week NSCI 801 course in the summer (which typically begins the first week of July) before their first year to prepare for NSCI 501.
-Students are required to complete 47-49 credits to fulfill LCN degree requirements.
-Together, the required courses listed above fulfill 33 credits, such that students must take an additional 4-5 elective classes in psychology, neuroscience, or related topics to fulfill their degree requirements.
+*While it does not provide credit, students are expected to enroll in the 6-week NSCI 801 course in the summer (which typically begins the first week of July) before their first year to prepare for NSCI 501.
+Students are required to complete 39 credits to fulfill LCN degree requirements.
+If an NSCI course reduces its credits (which can happen) by 1-credit, a solution to make up the needed deficit is to enroll in a 1-credit ‘research assistantship.’